Neeraj1005/Neeraj1005/README.md

 <!-- ![image](https://github.com/Neeraj1005/Neeraj1005/blob/master/banner.png) -->

 I'm Neeraj Tangariya.
-And I am a Web Developer 👩🏾‍💻 and for web development I'm using the `laravel Framework` and it is awesome 😍
+And I am a Web Developer👩🏾‍💻.
+And for web development I'm using the `laravel Framework` and it is awesome😍.

 - 👩🏾‍💻:
   - Front-End knowledge: `HTML/CSS/TailwindCSS/JS/Jquery`